 A parody of Hugh Grant, poking fun on his many roles and typecasting: "I'm just so charmingly befuddled."

-Phillip J. Fry from Futurama.
-Mostly due to his childish nature and his kooky mannerisms, and he's a Trekkie.
+Phillip J. Fry, mostly due to his childish nature and his kooky mannerisms, and he's a Trekkie.
 He's not seen as particularly attractive in-universe, but he manages to date some fairly hot women at times.

 Dipper is an "awkward and sweaty" pre-teen who is absolutely horrible at interacting with people (to the point where he has to make a list when wanting to speak to his crush) - however, this makes him a very endearing character, along with the fact that he'll do just about anything to impress people and make his twin sister happy.